simon-donike/NIR-GAN/README.md

-- **Input Data**: Sentinel-2-like 2.5m RGB Bands, used as input to the generator to synthesize the NIR band.
+- **Input Data**: RGB bands, used as input to the generator to synthesize the NIR band.
-- **Target Data**: Sentinel-2-like 2.5m NIR Band, serves as the ground truth for training the model, allowing it to learn the mapping from RGB to NIR.
+- **Target Data**: NIR band, serves as the ground truth for training the model, allowing it to learn the mapping from RGB to NIR.
-Note: The spectral range of the input data is in the domain of Sentinel-2 images.
+Note: The spectral range of most of the input data is in the domain of Sentinel-2 images.

 ### Output Data
 - **Synthetic NIR Images**: Generated NIR bands based solely on the input RGB bands, with Sentinel-2-like spectral charachteristics.